 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

 Autumn in Europe is a magical time of year to visit.
 The natural landscapes become even more beautiful as the leaves change color, and you can still enjoy sunny and mild days without the summer crowds.
 It’s the perfect time of year to plan a hiking trip!

-Best Places to See Fall Colors in Europe
+Best Places for Autumn in Europe

-Autumn in Europe: Fussen, Germany
+1. Fussen, Germany

-turquoise lake with fall colors autumn in eurpe
+turquoise lake with fall colors

-The Bavarian architecture and cobblestoned streets give Fussen an old-world charm all year round, but during Autumn the streets become even more picturesque with the combination of fall colors against the brightly colored buildings.
+The Bavarian architecture and cobblestoned streets give Fussen an old-world charm all year round, but during Autumn, the streets become even more picturesque with the combination of fall colors against the brightly colored buildings.

 Just outside of Fussen is Neuschwanstein Castle, one of the most beautiful castles in Europe.
 You can rent bikes from town and ride them up to the castle, which makes for the perfect day trip.